 - Everett Transit

 - Skagit Transit

-Six daily Amtrak trains serve Everett, including the Empire Builder between Chicago and Seattle/Portland and the Eugene-Portland-Seattle-Vancouver Amtrak Cascades.
+Amtrak provides ticketing and baggage services at this station, which is served by six daily trains.
 The Amtrak Cascades are primarily financed through funds made available by the Washington State Department of Transportation and the Oregon Department of Transportation.